Ben-Santana/Arena/README.md

 E-sports in person lacked the energy of traditional sports for us.
 As AR, MR, and e-sports exploded, we wanted to revive that missing feeling of connection, giving fans a way to experience matches *together* - not just as individuals in an audience, but as part of the live event.

 Recent advances from Meta, like the Quest 3 and new AR prototypes, showed us what could be possible.
-We see ARena as a glimpse of how watching, playing, and connecting are about to change for everyone.
+We see ARena as a glimpse into the future of how watching, playing, and connecting are about to change for everyone.

----

-### How it works

-ARena uses image tracking at every seat to anchor the digital arena, so every fan has a perfect, personal view that lines up with reality—no giant field markers or complex setup required.
-The whole experience is stable, responsive, and multi-user, thanks to headset-to-headset sync.
-Hand tracking makes it feel even more real.

 ---

 ### Challenges